-This was a British naval operation to sink shipping in the coastal waters of German-occupied Norway using 'Welman' one-man electrically powered submersible craft each weighing some 2,000 lb (907 kg) excluding the 425-lb (193-kg) Torpex warhead, which was attached by magnets to the target’s hull (20 November 1943/5 February 1944).
+'Barbara I' was a British naval operation to sink shipping in the coastal waters of German-occupied Norway using 'Welman' one-man submersible craft each weighing some 2,000 lb (907 kg) excluding the 425-lb (193-kg) Torpex warhead, which was designed to be attached by magnets to the target’s hull (20 November 1943/5 February 1944).

 The craft were launched at the entrance to the fjord.
 W-46 encountered an anti-submarine net and was forced to the surface, where it was spotted by a German patrol craft.
 Pedersen was captured, together with his 'Welman'.
 The other three craft, having lost the element of surprise, could not press the attack and so eventually had to be scuttled.
 Their operators made their way north with the help of Norwegian resistance members and were picked up in February 1944 by MTB-653.